Cancel anytime

 Industry Overview

-The healthcare REIT industry is driven by demographic trends, particularly the aging population.
-Demand for senior housing and medical office space is expected to grow.
-Life science properties are also benefiting from increased research and development spending.
+The healthcare REIT industry is influenced by demographic trends, particularly the aging population.
+Demand for senior housing and medical office space is generally increasing.
+Interest rates and regulatory changes are key factors.

 Positioning